Get notified of page updates

 • Women with a mutation have about a 20 percent lifetime risk for breast cancer.
 Women in the general population have about a 12.5 percent risk.

-• In women who were diagnosed with breast cancer and who have not had double mastectomies, experts believe that the risk for a new breast cancer diagnosis within 10 years is very low (less than 2%) - similar to women without a mutation.
-More research is needed to prove this finding.
+• More research is needed to understand the risk for a new breast cancer diagnosis in women with mutations who have had breast cancer and have not had double mastectomies.
+Some data suggests that the risk for a new breast cancer diagnosis within 10 years is very low (less than 2%) - similar to women without a mutation.

 Ovarian, and primary peritoneal cancer